-Not that I minded, mind you.
+Not that I minded.

-I should mention the wine.
-The list is short, interesting, and full of bargains.
-The most expensive was 40€ and we got it – a 1999 Valreas from Domaine de la Grande Bellane.
-Too much for the first few dishes (good thing we had that bubbly!), it was heavenly with the duck and roasted endive, not to mention the cheese course.
+The wine list is short, interesting, and full of bargains.
+The most expensive was €40 and we got it – a 1999 Valreas from Domaine de la Grande Bellane.
+Too much for the first few dishes, it was heavenly with the duck, not to mention the cheese course.

 Dessert was a faux cheesecake that was light as air and heavy on the gelatin.
 I was more pleased by the blood orange financier served a few days later at lunch.
 Yes, I went back, girlfriends in tow, and as we were finishing the little cakes chef Passerini came out and asked if we might try the lemon tart he was working on.
 Of course we would.

-Rino 46 rue Trousseau, Paris 75011, 01 48 06 95 85, open Tues-Saturday, website
+Rino 46 rue Trousseau, Paris 75011, 01 48 06 95 85, open Tues-Saturday